Nebraska Guard troops headed to Germany to train Ukraine soldiers

 The Nebraska National Guard said goodbye Friday to 13 of its soldiers deploying to Germany to help train Ukrainian soldiers in their struggle to fend off a Russian invasion.

-Gov. Jim Pillen and U.S. Sen. Pete Ricketts joined Guard leaders and family members for a sendoff ceremony at the headquarters of the 1st Squadron, 134th Cavalry Regiment on the unit’s base near Yutan, Nebraska.
+Gov. Jim Pillen and U.S. Sen. Pete Ricketts joined Guard leaders and family members for a sendoff ceremony at the headquarters of the 1st Squadron, 134th Cavalry Regiment on the unit’s base near Yutan.

 “Your mission ahead is really important,” Pillen said.
 “I know you’re going to be incredibly successful.”